Chapter 5.100

 (2) On the date of the decision by the City Manager, if a tobacco retailer appears at a scheduled appeal hearing before the City Manager.

 (e) Revocation of license issued in error.
-A tobacco retailer’s license shall be revoked if the Concord Police Department finds, after the license is afforded reasonable notice and an opportunity to be heard, that one or more of the bases for denial of a license under Section 5.100.060 existed at the time application was made or at any time before the license issued.
-The hearing officer’s decision shall be final.
+A tobacco retailer license shall be revoked if the Department finds, after the license is afforded reasonable notice and an opportunity to be heard, that one or more of the bases for denial of a license under Section 5.100.060 existed at the time application was made or at any time before the license was issued.
+The Hearing Officer’s decision shall be final.

 5.100.140 License suspension.

 (a) Grounds for suspension.
-A tobacco retailer’s license may be suspended for any violation of this Article of this code, or any state or federal tobacco-related laws.
+A tobacco retailer license may be suspended for any violation of this chapter, or any state or federal tobacco-related laws.

 (1) The date of the violation;